We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 The Velaris Team

-However, the value of NPS doesn’t come from the score alone.
-It comes from how well you design your surveys, when you send them, and how effectively you act on the feedback you receive.
+Having said that, the value of NPS feedback depends on how well you design your surveys, when you send them, and how effectively you act on the feedback you receive.

 Not all customers require the same level of focus.
 NPS helps teams quickly segment accounts based on sentiment, making it easier to prioritize outreach.
 High-risk accounts can be flagged for immediate intervention, while satisfied customers can be nurtured for expansion and advocacy.